apos37/admin-help-docs/readme.txt

 Requires at least: 5.9.0
 Tested up to: 6.1
 Requires PHP: 7.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Site developers and operators can easily create help documentation for the admin area
+Site developers and operators can easily create help documentation and notices for the admin area.

 == Description ==
-Site developers and operators can easily create help documentation for the WordPress admin area.
+Site developers and operators can easily create help documentation and notices for the admin area.
 Include a help section with pages of instructions, or add a help box just about anywhere on the back-end (see site locations and page locations below).

 * Supports custom post types
 * Supports Gutenberg and Classic editors
 * Completely customizeable - colors, admin menu name, icon, logo, etc
 * Change the admin footer text to admin contact information or whatever you want
 * Easily import settings from another site
+* Import or auto-feed documents from another site
 * Users can reset meta box and admin list column preferences from profile page
 * Use it for notices and reminders, too!